 Get recipe ideas

 If you're stumped on what to serve for dinner, you can select one of many Alexa skills to help you choose.
 Try Easy Meal Ideas for quick-and-easy recipe recommendations, or check out America's Test Kitchen Daily Cooking Q&A, from the editors of Cook's Illustrated, which posts new recipes, tips and techniques in its weekly Q&A. Morton's Salting Sous Chef can tell you exactly how to salt everything you're cooking, and delivers general salting tips as well.
-If you have an Echo Spot or Echo Show, just say "Alexa, show me recipes" and Alexa will present a list of top meals from services such as SideChef, AllRecipes, and Kitchn.
-Select your favorite, and Alexa will walk you through the steps.
-You can pause, and ask for repeats, as often as you'd like.
+If you have an Echo Spot or Echo Show, just say "Alexa, show me recipes" and select your favorite, and Alexa will walk you through the steps.

 Listen to audiobooks

 If you enjoy reading, you might also like audiobooks, since they let you to 'read' a book while doing other things.
 Using Audible, a mobile audiobook service, you can play your current read through your Alexa speaker and control it with your voice.
 Alternatively, you can listen to certain Amazon Kindle books through an Alexa speaker, although they'll be dictated in Alexa’s robotic voice instead of the real narrator you get using Audible.